suzeeparker/FRDocs_dev01-suzee/Setup/fr0306_Setup-Website-SSL-Ubuntu.md

 ![BitVise PM2 save](./images/fr0306-08_Ubuntu-Bitvise-PM2-save.png "BitVise PM2 save")

-6. Test from local browser,
+6. Wait a few minutes for server to reboot then test from local browser,

 ```
 <your server ip address here>:5000